'It's really nerve-racking': Evacuations remain in place for Highway 243 Fire in Grant Co.

 A closer look at what firefighters are dealing with

-The layout of the land had made for a very challenging firefighting strategy.
+The layout of the land has made for a very challenging firefighting strategy.

 It's a fight involving more than 100 crew members.
 They're working with hand crews, but the structure of the land is what's making the challenge even harder.